 Two students from the University of Pretoria shared this picture of them in blackface and dressed in domestic worker costumes as a joke on Facebook.

-reigniting the age-old conversation on racism in South Africa and the
+reigniting the age-old conversation on racism in South Africa and the ghost of Apartheid.

 The photo was quickly deleted, but already some people had made screen grabs and it swiftly